 According to UP government figures, by January 2018, the police had conducted 1,038 encounters.
 In these, 32 people were killed and 238 injured.
 Four police personnel also lost their lives.

 A significant proportion of those killed in these encounters are from four districts of western UP – Shamli, Muzaffarnagar, Saharanpur and Baghpat.
-Against the backdrop of allegations that some of these ‘encounters’ might actually be extrajudicial custodial killings, The Wire met up with the families of 14 of those killed and spoke to a range of police and official sources familiar with the encounters.
-The facts that emerged confirm the darkest suspicions around these killings.
+Against the backdrop of allegations that some of these ‘encounters’ might actually be extrajudicial custodial killings, The Wire met the families of 14 of those killed and spoke to a police and official sources.
+The facts that emerged confirm the darkest suspicions about these killings.

 1. ‘Criminal families’